How to Prepare Your Stack for Agentic AI Integration

 -

 Create a Culture of Trust and Collaboration: Human operators need to be able to work with agents instead of perceiving them as a threat.
-This calls for transparency, clear role definitions, and training initiatives.
+This requires transparency, precise role definitions, and practical training initiatives.

 -